 It’s that time again;

 You’ve taken some awesome road trips and it’s time to take care of your baby.
-But What is the best oil for a Honda Goldwing 1800 or any other motorcycle for that matter?
-We take a look at oil and oil changes for the Goldwing and best practices in general for motorcycles and some oil change basics.
+But What is the best oil for a Honda Goldwing 1800 will surely spark a lively debate in forums, chat rooms and everyone is sure to provide their opinion.
+Today I’ll give my opinion based on what’s worked for me and we’ll take a look at what oil other riders are using as well and some best practices.

 What is the best oil for Honda Goldwing 1800?